-Operation with Lamp Common Connected
+Operation with Lamp Common Connected Operation without Lamp Common Connected

 Lamp brightness won't be affected by operation of analog locos on the layout.
 This is the preferred wiring method but, in some locomotives (particularly in N-Scale and smaller HO units) it may not be convenient to wire the lights with lamp common.
+Lamp brightness will change depending on the direction of the analog locomotive being operated on the layout.
+If you don't run analog engines on your layout, you won't notice any difference between these two ways of connecting the lights.